Snowflake-Labs/sfquickstarts/site/devlabs/time_series_forecasting_with_zepl.md

 Duration: 5

 ### Overview
 Zepl provides several options for loading libraries.
-The two most used are Custom Images ([Account Activation Required](https://new-docs.zepl.com/docs/getting-started/trial-and-billing#activate-your-organization)) and install during notebook run time.
-For this guide we will use the python package manager `pip` to install all of our required libraries
+The two most used are Custom Images and install during notebook run time.
+For this guide we will use the python package manager `pip` to install all of our required libraries.
+Learn more about [Custom Images](https://new-docs.zepl.com/docs/configure-infrastructure/images) and how to get [activate your account](https://new-docs.zepl.com/docs/getting-started/trial-and-billing#activate-your-organization) to access this feature.

 ### In the Zepl Notebook:
 Add this code to the first paragraph and select run paragraph <img src="" />: